Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: General Framework

-\begin{remark}[Importance of Discrete Optimisation with No Revisit] BIS selects a point by optimisation of the criterion $U_n$ over the discrete set $S_n$, under the constraint that points selected in the past will never be revisited.
-A possible alternative, similarly to BO, is to select a point by optimisation of the criterion $U_n$ over the continuous set $\Theta$.
-However, as we shall demonstrate in \Cref{apx:discrete}, the latter approach can situate an excessive portion of samples around the mode of the target density.
-Consequently, this derails the convergence of the resulting weighted samples, in addition to causing redundant density evaluations around the mode.
-On the other hand, the use of the discrete set $S_n$ in BIS serves as a regularisation to prevent overconcentration of the selected points.
-In combination with that, the mechanism of not revisiting the past points ensures the convergence of the samples to the target posterior (c.f.~\Cref{sec:theory}). \end{remark}
+\begin{remark}[Importance of Discrete optimization with No Revisit] BIS selects points by maximizing the criterion $U_n$ over the discrete set $S_n$, subject to the constraint that previously selected points are never revisited.
+A possible alternative, analogous to BO, would be to optimize the criterion $U_n$ over the continuous set $\Theta$.
+However, as demonstrated in \Cref{apx:discrete}, such a continuous approach can lead to an overconcentration of the samples around the modes of the target density.
+This clustering behavior results in redundant evaluations and hinders the convergence of the importance-sampling approximation.
+In contrast, the use of the discrete set $S_n$ in BIS acts as a regularizer to prevent the overconcentration of the samples.
+Combined with the no-revisit mechanism, this ensures the convergence of the importance-sampling approximation, c.f., \Cref{sec:theory}. \end{remark}